Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

 Open house information sessions

-Mandatory informational sessions are conducted to share information and answer questions regarding the LLCC Respiratory Care program and the LLCC Neurodiagnostic Technology program in an open house format.
-Come learn and tour both programs located at HSHS St. John’s Hospital.
+Mandatory informational sessions are conducted to share information and answer questions regarding the LLCC Respiratory Care program in an open house format.
+Come learn and tour our program located at HSHS St. John’s Hospital.

 The following subjects will be discussed: